Buckwheat Porridge with Floral Delights

 3: Decorate the porridge with the fruit and flowers and serve with yoghurt.

-Despite the name buckwheat it isn't related to wheat and it isn’t grass, it is related to rhubarb, because you can eat its seeds.
-It's referred to as pseudo-cereal.
-This is a non-grass that is used the same way as cereals (aka grasses), their seeds can be grounded into flour and otherwise used as cereals.
-It is gluten free and considered a flower.
-They also make honey out of it, it's very dark in colour and the flavour is strong.
+Note: Despite the name, buckwheat isn't related to wheat and it isn’t a grass.
+It’s actually related to rhubarb and is referred to as a pseudo-cereal – a non-grass that is used the same way as cereals (aka grasses).
+Buckwheat is gluten free and can also be used to make honey, which is very dark and has a strong flavour.